diwu/CCB-X-Reader/README.md

 YouTube Demo (running on an Android device): <http://www.youtube.com/watch?v=QgA0fkse-AA>

 #Known Issues
-Due to some underlying bug in the Cocos2d-X implementation, when running on an iPhone 4s device, the example code will make the screen flicker.
+1. Due to some underlying bug in the Cocos2d-X implementation, when running on an iPhone 4s device, the example code will make the screen flicker.
+2. This project is not finished yet.
+If you take a close look at the implementation, you'll see things like this:

+		if (extraProps) {
+			// To be implemented soon...
+    	}
+As the comments indicate, those missing parts will be implemented soon.
+At the same time, **You are welcome to contribute.**

 #Contact
 Email: <diwufet@gmail.com>